peppertech/HOL2017/beginners-start/README.md

 ...
 ```

-After this changes the button labeled 'Bar' will be active and the component `<oj-chart />` will have type 'bar'.
+After these changes the button labeled 'Bar' will be active and the component `<oj-chart />` will have type 'bar'.
-Note that any clicks on the `<oj-buttonset-one />` component have no effect.
+Note that any clicks on the `<oj-buttonset-one />` component still have no effect.

 #### Add interaction between button sets and chart
-In previous section, we used double square brackets to bind value from view-model to view.
-This is one-way data binding.
+In the previous section, you used double square brackets to bind the value from the view-model to the view.
+This is a one-way data binding.
-If we need two-way data binding we need to use double braces instead brackets.
+If you need two-way data binding you need to use double curly braces instead brackets.
 Simply, replace brackets with braces in `src/js/jet-composites/my-chart/my-chart-view.html`
 ```html
 <oj-buttonset-one class="chartType" value="{{chartType}}">
 ```

-Let's try to click on component `<oj-buttonset-one />`.
-The chart automatically changes its  type.
+Let's try to click on the component `<oj-buttonset-one />`.
+The chart automatically changes it's type.

 ![The updated component](./images/image-18.png)

 **IMAGE 18**

-This example demonstrates how data bindings are works and the easiest way to make the interaction between different components.
+This example demonstrates how data bindings work and the easiest way to make the interaction between different components.

 ***
 ## Learn more about Oracle JET